 How to Prevent Deep Vein Thrombosis (DVT)

-How Is Deep Vein Thrombosis Treated?
+Treatment Options for Deep Vein Thrombosis

 It is important to go to a specialized vein doctor for treatment of your DVT, since he or she has the experience to distinguish what needs immediate attention or treatment and what needs to be carefully monitored.
 There are other things that you can do to take control of your health and prevent deep vein thrombosis disease.
 After discussing your individual case at your appointment, your doctor may advise you to: